jansenpenido/ui5-sales-report/README.md

 # SAPUI5 Sales Report

-This is a simple SAPUI5 application that displays sales reports from each employees of a company.
+This is a simple SAPUI5 application that displays reports from each salesman of a company.
 The data is consumed from [Northwind OData service](http://services.odata.org/V3/Northwind/Northwind.svc).

 ## Resources